 What is it?

-The Attribute Security page enables you to control what users in a Group can view and edit about other profiles, based on their Member Type.
+The Attribute Security page enables you to control what users in a Group can view and edit in other profiles, based on their Member Type.
 This area also controls which attributes can be viewed in the membership directory.

 How to Access

-Configuring Attribute Security,
+Configuring Attribute Security